 It's true.
-I am obsessed with all things Swedish and now I am obsessed with our Christmas tomten garland.
-Swedish Christmas is especially magical, and we love the funny, grouchy tomte character who makes frequent appearances this time of year.
+I am enamored with all things Swedish and now I am completely obsessed with our Christmas tomten garland.
+We love the funny, grouchy tomte character who makes frequent appearances this time of year.
 He is not, as some might describe, the "Swedish Santa Claus."
 He is actually a gnome-like creature who is the guardian of the Swedish household and farm.

-Last year we made Swedish Christmas woven hearts (without the "woven" part!) based on the marvelous Astrid Lindgren book, Christmas in Noisy Village.
-This year, the inspiration for our tomten garland came from another one of my all time favorite Christmas picture books, The Tomten, also by Astrid Lindgren, the author of Pippi Longstocking.
+The inspiration for our tomten garland came from one of my all time favorite Christmas picture books, The Tomten, by Astrid Lindgren, the author of Pippi Longstocking.

 What you need:

 - Colored paper in red, white and whatever skin tone you want.

 - Invisible thread (you could also use regular ribbon or string)

 - Black pencil